A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Restricted Distance

-The sequential algorithm~\cite{golin1998randomized} computes the restricted distance for each point in $S_i'$, and stores in min-heaps $H_i$, for $1\leq i\leq L$.
-To obtain the closest pair, we simply read the minima of $H_i$ for $L-k\leq i \leq L$ to obtain $k+1$ values, and then take the minimum.
-This takes $O(1)$ work.
+The sequential algorithm~\cite{golin1998randomized} computes the restricted distance for each point in $S_i'$, and stores them in min-heaps $H_i$, for $1\leq i\leq L$.
+To obtain the closest pair, we simply read the minimum in $H_i$ for $L-k\leq i \leq L$ to obtain $k+1$ values, and then take the overall minimum.
+This takes $O(1)$ work and depth.